 Most biotech companies emerge from the scientific knowledge.
 Each student will present along the course a brief original idea that could lead to a biotechnology-based company.
-The ideas must be protected, so that these works are treated confidentialy.

-New products or services in the biotechnology sector stem from the investigation, so that the idea should be based on one or several research papers published in prestigious scientific journals.
+The ideas must be protected, so that these works are treated confidentially.
+New products or services in the biotechnology sector stem from the investigation, so scientific journals.
 The project brief must be submitted as a paper of up to 20,000 characters (including spaces), including: a summary of the idea, the scientific result in which it is based, an introduction of the current state of the idea, the scientific observations or results that led to your business idea, some final conclusions about the new product or service that would be generated, the sector of the society to which it is is addressed, and where appropriate, the competitive with equivalent products / services that already exist, and its market advantage.
 You should also include reference to the articles that you have used for your job and are mentioned therein.